 Ecotoxicology aims to quantify the effects of stressors on natural populations, communities, or ecosystems.
-Ecotoxicology is a broadly defined discipline and includes (but not limited to) the study of the movement of inorganic and organic contaminants through ecosystems, anthropogenic disruption of nutrient cycles, oceanic acidification as a consequence of climate change and the consequences of a changing community structure to geochemical processes.
+Ecotoxicology is a broadly defined discipline and includes (but not limited to) the study of the movement of inorganic and organic contaminants through ecosystems, anthropogenic disruption of nutrient cycles, oceanic acidification as a consequence of climate change and the consequences of a changing community structure on geochemical processes.

-Please watch the video posted above: Baynes Sound Lots to be Lost.
+- Baynes Sound Lots to be Lost http://www.youtube.com/watch?v=g5NSm3goUiA

 Publications of Bendell, L.I.
-2009-2016
+2009-2018

 Works Published (students in bold)

 1. Kazmiruk, T. N.; Kazmiruk, V. D.; Bendell, L., I. 2018 Abundance and distribution of microplastics within surface sediments of a key shellfish growing region of Canada PLOS ONE Volume: 13 Issue: 5

 Article Number: e0196005 Published: MAY 23 2018

 2. Munier, B.; Bendell, L. I. Macro and micro plastics sorb and desorb metals and act as a point source of trace metals to coastal ecosystems PLOS ONE Volume: 13 Issue: 2 Article Number: e0191759 Published: FEB 14 2018